 uses a bell crank mechanism to obtain the correct displacer phasing,

 burns biomass fuel (such as sawdust pellets or rice husks), and can

 function as a cogeneration unit in rural areas.

-Currently Stirling Technology is working with the Microgen Engine Corporation, an international company which produces the MEC 1kW free-piston engine/generator.
-Stirling Technology has developed a multifuel burner for the engine and are partnering with Microgen to get various systems into the market.
+Currently Stirling Technology is working with Microgen Engine Corporation, an international company which produces the MEC 1kW free-piston engine/generator.
+Stirling Technology has developed a multifuel burner for the engine and is partnering with Microgen to get various systems into the market.

 Global Cooling, Inc is a spinoff of Sunpower, and was formed in 1995 by David Berchowitz mainly in order to develop free-piston Stirling cycle coolers for home refrigerator applications.
 These systems, apart from being significantly more efficient than regular vapor-compression refrigerators, have the added advantage of being compact, portable units using helium as the working fluid (and not the HFC refrigerants such as R134a, having a Global Warming Potential of 1,300).
 A schematic diagram followed by an animated schematic of a typical cooler (both courtesy of Global Cooling) are shown below:

 At Ohio University we have a demonstration Global Cooling Stirling Cooler shown below.
 It will normally reach -90°C, however since the ball of ice is covering the entire regenerator section we notice that the temperature has risen to -43°C.

 More recently Global Cooling decided to concentrate their development efforts on systems in which there are virtually no competitive systems - cooling between -40°C and -80°C, and they established a new company name: Stirling Ultracold.